-- 1. Point-of-use electric tankless water heaters: - a.
-Chronomite Model SR-30-277V or Landlord approved equal. - b.
+- Point-of-use electric tankless water heaters: - a.
+Chronomite Model E-46L-277V or Landlord approved equal. - Provide a complete leak detection system which will stop water flow when a leak is detected. - c.
 Shall have p-Touch type label installed that identifies source of power; subpanel and circuit(s).

-Domestic Hot Water Heaters:
+2. Domestic Hot Water Heaters:

 - a.
 Commercial Grade water heater approved by Landlord. - 1) Manufacturer AO Smith model DSE @ 480V/3-phase. - b.
-Pressure vessels shall be ASME rated & stamped. - Electric heating elements shall be controlled such that use is staged between multiple heating elements. - d.
-Provide a pan or other form of containment under water heater. - e.
-Domestic hot water heaters with greater than 10 gallon storage capacity shall be floor mounted. - Domestic hot water heaters shall be seismically braced as required by State of California and Oakland Code regulations. - g.
+Pressure vessels shall be ASME rated & stamped. - c.
+Electric heating elements shall be controlled such that use is staged between multiple heating elements. - d.
+Provide a pan or other form of containment under water heater. - Domestic hot water heaters with greater than 10-gallon storage capacity shall be floor mounted. - f.
+Domestic hot water heaters shall be seismically braced as required by State of California and Oakland Code regulations. - g.
 Provide a complete leak detection system which will stop water flow into the water heater when a leak is detected. - h.
-Shall have mechanically fastened engraved laminated plastic identification tag; as approved by Landlord.
+Shall have mechanically fastened engraved laminated plastic identification tag as approved by Landlord.
 Equipment identification tag shall also include electrical source circuit(s) identification. - i.
-Install analog thermometer in dry-well at outlet of domestic hot water heater. - 3.
-Automated water leak detection system Flood StopperTM or Equal. - a.
-Sensor to be located in water heater containment pan. - i.
-Wireless or hardwired is acceptable. - b.
-Location of control panel to be approved by Chief Engineer. - c.
-Electrically actuated shut-off valve to be located on supply line for water heater. - d.
-Local alarm to be provided. - e.
+Install analog thermometer in dry-well at outlet of domestic hot water heater.

+- 3. Automated water leak detection system by The Detection Group. - a.
+Controller shall have AC power option and battery back-up. - b.
+Sensor to be located in domestic hot water heater containment pans and other locations with plumbing fixtures as directed by the Chief Engineer. - c.
+Location(s) of sensor(s) to be approved by the Chief Engineer. - d.
+Electrically actuated shut-off valve to be located on supply lines for domestic hot water heaters and other plumbing fixtures. - e.
+Local alarm to be provided. - f.
 Installation to be inspected and approved by Chief Engineer prior to acceptance.